humdrum-tools/humdrum-documentation/guide/ch33/index.md

 *m* and *n* sounds are classified as nasals.
 And so on.

 For some tasks, it is often useful to reduce the phonemes to phonetic classes.
-For example, in our example from Shakespeare\'s *Tempest*, the
+For example, in our example from Shakespeare's *Tempest*, the
 \`th\' in \`thy\' is part of the fricative alliteration.

 In [Chapter 22](/guide/ch22) we saw how